 - Do not apply ice to the TMJ area in case of trauma to the jaw.

-The physical and psychological consequences of a dental malocclusion
+The physical and psychological consequences of malocclusion

 The effects of a dental malocclusion are numerous, and not only for the teeth: the postural muscles and the “reflex” nervous circuits that control these muscles can suffer the consequences.
 Some of these concerns lead to permanent exhaustion, which can disrupt a patient’s social relationships, without medical consultations providing an answer or remedy.
 Isolation and depression can set in, leading the patient into a tragic spiral.
 Occlusal dysfunction is believed to be one of the primary causes of Costen’s syndrome, which is the source of many undiagnosed health problems such as chronic migraines, vertigo, neck pain and hearing problems.
 Here is a non-exhaustive list of these symptoms.